HESA Subscription Model

 Optional services subscription

-In Wales and Northern Ireland Heidi Plus will continue to be a Statutory requirement and will therefore be treated as part of the main HESA subscription and will not attract VAT.
-It will however, be invoiced separately.
+In Scotland, Wales and Northern Ireland Heidi Plus will continue to be a Statutory requirement and it will be included as part of your HESA subscription invoice.
+As it is a statutory requirement it will not attract VAT.